kagisearch/kagi-docs/orion/src/privacy-and-security/ad-tracking-blocking.md

 This list currently consists of:

--   browserbench.org - The content blocker interferes with javascript performance benchmarking.
-We decided it is best to have it off to measure the real speed of WebKit's javascript engine.
+-   browserbench.org - The content blocker interferes with JavaScript performance benchmarking.
+We decided it is best to have it off to measure the real speed of WebKit's JavaScript engine.
 -   wizzair.com - The content blocker interferes with rendering of the website.

 If you wish, you can enable blocking on any whitelisted website using the instructions above.